Graduate Research School Available Projects Gene Networks in Multiple Sclerosis

 Gene Networks in Multiple Sclerosis

-Name of Advisor/s
+Advisor/s

-Dr Margaret Jordan, Professor Alan Baxter
+Margaret Jordan, Alan Baxter

 Summary of Project

 Multiple Sclerosis (MS) is an autoimmune disease resulting from a complex interaction between genetic and environmental factors.
 In an attempt to understand the integration of both sets of risk factors, we have compared mRNA transcripts between relapsing/remitting (RR) MS patients and healthy controls in 5 leukocyte subsets.
 A gene co-expression network was generated based on correlation of expression levels across >700 gene expression microarrays, and a module of mRNA transcripts that are differentially expressed in the monocytes of patients was identified.
 This project validates, characterizes and attempts to manipulate this transcriptional module in human cells ex-vivo and in the experimental autoimmune encephalomyelitis (EAE) model of central nervous system autoimmunity.
+Key Words

 Key Words